Ananyaa26/Shopify/README.md

             • A table was introduced in this section using Table tag of HTML showing Product,Quantiy and Subtotal categories.

             • The Quantity section can be increased or decreased by clicking on arrow.
-It extensively used HTML feature.

             • A fixed tax was placed in down the table to show the Total price using another table HTML.